Team-Schwessinger/DK_0911-1/scripts/README.md

 18. `DK0911_v04_effector_analysis`
    - This notebook generates Supplemental Figure 6 with identical analysis published in mBio https://mBio.asm.org/content/9/1/e02275-17.

+19. `DK0911_tables_and_subfigures`
+   - This notebook is a general utility notebook that helps generating some figures.

 ## Genome Versions
 ### genome_v01